-The European Commission is updating its regulations for the payment services industry and, with its third Payment Services Directive (PSD3) expected during the first half of 2025, merchants, banks, fintechs, card networks, and payment processors are prepping for both the additional work and opportunities it will bring.
+The European Commission is updating its regulations for the payment services industry and, with its third Payment Services Directive (PSD3) expected during 2026, merchants, banks, fintechs, card networks, and payment processors are prepping for both the additional work and opportunities it will bring.

 What is PSD3?